open-contracting/standard/docs/primer/index.md

 * [How is OCDS data published?](releases_and_records)
 * [How can I implement the OCDS?](next)

-Beyond the Primer, the OCDS provides detailed documentation to guide you in implementing the standard.
-It provides you with access to the [authoritative version](../schema/index) of the data standard, [guidance](../guidance/index) on data publication, and other relevant resources.

-The OCDS also provides tools and detailed documentation to guide you in implementing the standard.
-The OCDS documentation includes several sections:

-* [Guidance](../guidance/index): Step-by-step instructions on how to design and implement an OCDS publication, including practical examples
-* [Reference](../schema/index): The OCDS data model (schemas, codelists and validation rules) as well as specific rules that need to be followed to publish OCDS data
-* [Getting help](../support/index): How you can get Helpdesk support, tools that can help you use the OCDS, and how you can participate in the OCDS community
-* [Governance](../governance/index): Details about the stewardships, development, and revisions process for the OCDS
-* [History](../history/index): Information about the changes in each version of the OCDS
-* [Data Review Tool](https://standard.open-contracting.org/review/): A tool to help check whether your data is following the OCDS correctly

 ```{note}
 **To learn more about the OCDS,** go to the next page in the primer: [What is the OCDS and why use it?](what) To learn more about open contracting in general, go to: